Dhruvacube/gradegiver/README.md

 ## Description

-This is my website.
-I have created this website just for fun and also to get popularity among my friends also.
+This is GradeGiver.
+Which gives grades according to CBSE CCE system.

 **Owner and Hoster of this website**